urish/web-bluetooth-polyfill/README.md

 ## Installation

 1. You need to have Windows 10 Creators Update (version 1703 / build 15063) or newer
-2. You also need Visual C++ Redistributable for Visual Studio 2015 (x86) (https://www.microsoft.com/en-us/download/details.aspx?id=48145), if not already installed
+2. You also need [Visual C++ Redistributable for Visual Studio 2015 (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=48145), if not already installed
 3. Clone this repo: `git clone https://github.com/urish/web-bluetooth-polyfill`
 4. Open Chrome Extensions pane (chrome://extensions/) and enable "Developer Mode" (there is a checkbox on top of the page)
 5. Click the "Load unpacked extension..." button